Skip to content

 Sourced: Wikipedia

 Sean O’Casey was born in Dublin (at 85 Upper Dorset Street).
-He was born on 30 March 1880 and was named John Casey, and was the son of Michael Casey and Susan Archer.
-He lived in a very full household of 14 until his father died when he was six years old.
+He was born on 30 March 1880.
+He was named John Casey and was the son of Michael Casey and Susan Archer.
+He lived in an entire household of 14 until his father died when he was six years old.
 After his father’s death, the family moved from house to house for many years.
-As a boy, the young O’Casey had poor eyesight as a child which unfortunately interfered with his education, however, he taught himself to read and write by the age of 13.
-Then, at the age of 14, he left school and began working, he worked in many establishments including Eason’s and as a railwayman for nine years at the Great Northern Railway (GNR).
+As a boy, the young O’Casey had poor eyesight as a child, which unfortunately interfered with his education.
+However, he taught himself to read and write by age 13.
+Then, at 14, he left school and began working in many establishments, including Eason’s and as a railwayman for nine years at the Great Northern Railway (GNR).

-From a young age, the young O’Casey showed interest in drama as he, along with his brother Archie, reenacted plays by William Shakespeare and Dion Boucicault.
-Showing his passion from an early age, it is no surprise that this interest grew to turn him into the nations favourite Irish playwright.
+From a young age, the young O’Casey showed interest in drama as he and his brother Archie reenacted plays by William Shakespeare and Dion Boucicault.
+Showing his passion from an early age, it is no surprise that this interest grew to turn him into the nation’s favourite Irish Playwright.

 Sean O’Casey married the Irish actress Eileen Carey Reynolds in 1927.
-Together, they had three children: Breon, Niall, and Shivaun.
+They had three children: Breon, Niall, and Shivaun.

 Inspiration Strikes the Irish Playwright